LilConsul/tinycompiled/README.md

 ### Related Resources

 5. **Aalhour, A.** *Awesome Compilers - A curated list of awesome resources on Compilers, Interpreters and Runtimes*.
-GitHub Repository. https://github.com/aalhour/awesome-compilers (accessed November 2025)
+GitHub Repository. https://github.com/aalhour/awesome-compilers (accessed October 2025)
    - Comprehensive collection of educational compiler resources
    - Used during research phase to study existing educational compilers
    - Helped identify gaps in compiler pedagogy that TinyCompiled addresses